Inference in Linear Dyadic Data Models with Network Spillovers

 \subsection{Simulation Design}

 We compare three types of variance estimators across different specifications and network configurations.
-We use the Eicker-Huber-White estimator as a benchmark, the dyadic-robust estimator of \citet{Tabord-Meehan-2019} as a comparison accounting for the dyadic nature of the data (when inappropriately used in the presence of network spillovers), and our proposed estimator which is robust to network spillovers across dyads.
+We use the Eicker-Huber-White estimator as a benchmark,\footnote{It is used in \citet{bliss98} and \citet{mansfield00}, for instance.} the dyadic-robust estimator of \citet{Tabord-Meehan-2019} as a comparison accounting for the dyadic nature of the data (when inappropriately used in the presence of network spillovers), and our proposed estimator which is robust to network spillovers across dyads.

 We first generate networks on which random variables are assigned.
-We follow \citet{Canen_et_al-2020} among others by employing two models of random graph formations.
-They are referred to as Specification 1 and 2.
-Specification 1 uses the \citetalias{Barabasi_and_Albert-1999} model of preferential attachment, with the fixed number of edges $\nu \in\{1,2,3\}$ being established by each new node.\footnote{In generating the Barab\'asi-Albert random graphs, we follow \citet{Canen_et_al-2020} by choosing the seed to be the Erd\"os-Renyi random graph with the number of nodes equal the smallest integer above $5\sqrt{N}$, where $N$ denotes the number of nodes.} Specification 2 is based on the Erd\"os-Renyi random graph \citep{Erdos_and_Renyi-1959, Erdos_and_Renyi-1960} with probability $p= \frac{\lambda}{N}$ for $N$ denoting the number of nodes and $\lambda\in\{1,2,3\}$ being a parameter that governs the probability relative to the node size.
+We follow \citet{Canen_et_al-2020b} among others by employing two models of random graph formations.
+They are referred to as Specifications 1 and 2.
+Specification 1 uses the \citepos{Barabasi_and_Albert-1999} model of preferential attachment, with the fixed number of edges $\nu \in\{1,2,3\}$ being established by each new node.\footnote{In generating the Barab\'asi-Albert random graphs, we follow \citet{Canen_et_al-2020b} by choosing the seed to be the Erd\"os-Renyi random graph with the number of nodes equal the smallest integer above $5\sqrt{N}$, where $N$ denotes the number of nodes.} Specification 2 is based on the Erd\"os-Renyi random graph \citep{Erdos_and_Renyi-1959, Erdos_and_Renyi-1960} with probability $p= \frac{\lambda}{N}$ for $N$ denoting the number of nodes and $\lambda\in\{1,2,3\}$ being a parameter that governs the probability relative to the node size.
 The summary statistics for the networks generated by Specification 1 and 2 are given in Appendix \ref{appdx:AdditionalResults:SummaryStatistics}.